ClojureBridge/organizing/Workshop-Planning-Tasks.md

 ### Breakfast
 Workshop breakfast is usually coffee & bagels.
 Arrange to have everything delivered about 15 minutes before Volunteers arrive, so there is food and coffee to greet them.

-Noah’s Bagels has a great catering delivery service on bagels.
-Order enough bagels to cover about 70% of attendees/volunteers with ‘Yes’ RSVP.
-If you order hot sandwiches, let them know when you order to cut in halves and wrapped individually.
-They're happy to oblige & it makes setup that much faster for you.

 Search around the workshop’s location to find a coffee shop which will deliver it to you, if possible.
 Not everyone will drink, but make sure to have plenty as many will refill their cups throughout the day.
 Remember to request extra cups & cream.
-(Coffee Bean has a reasonable one which includes sugar, milk, disposable cups etc. A Cambro (5 gallons) is usually MORE than enough for 70 people as not everyone will drink coffee.)

 ### Lunch

 Ask the host location if they have any recommendations for catering companies that they have used before.
 Give the Caterer estimated head count; usually 70% of that number of Yes RSVPs.
 Ask for a Vegetarian/Vegan option for about a third of the food, and if they will want help clearing away any of the set-up they bring.
 You can save some money if one of the organizers has a car and is willing to return the dishes to the company after the event.

-If the host company is not paying for it, ask for a quote to submit to Austin for approval.

 If lunch will be delivered, please make sure they come at least 30 minutes beforehand so you & your team have time to set up.
 When setting up, try to make sure the food is accessible by many at the same time (perhaps various stations?) as lunch time goes by so fast.

 ### <a name="afterparty"/>Make after-party reservations
 It’s always great to thank volunteers for their time and help with a free drink after the event.
-This also gives the workshop goers a chance to socialize more and really build some networking connections that will help support them if they decide they now have the bug and want to actually delve into this awesome world of Ruby programming!
+This also gives the workshop goers a chance to socialize more and really build some networking connections that will help support them if they decide they now have the bug and want to actually delve into this awesome world of Clojure programming!

 Find someplace close.
 The closer the after-party is to the workshop site, the more likely it is that people won’t get lost or distracted between workshop and party.
 A deserted bar is ideal, a casual restaurant is also good.
 Most workshops end at 4:30 or so on Saturdays, which tends to be a slow time for bars and restaurants, but it pays to check.